NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

 Yielding and Iterating
 ----------------------

-Both the `inspect_all` and `inspect_nwb` functions directly return generators.
+Both the :code:`inspect_all` and :code:`inspect_nwb` functions directly return generators.
 That is, they do not actually run any checks on any NWBFile until the user performs an iteration command on them.
-In the basic usage, we recommend the simplest way of doing this as simply casting the generator as a list, i.e, `list(inspect_nwb(...))` which will automatically collapse the iteration.
+In the basic usage, we recommend the simplest way of doing this as simply casting the generator as a list, i.e, :code:`list(inspect_nwb(...))` which will automatically collapse the iteration.

 However, if a user chooses, they can harness these generators in more sophisticated ways, such as